reactjs/react.dev/content/docs/how-to-contribute.md

 ### Branch Organization {#branch-organization}

-Submit all changes directly to the [`master branch`](https://github.com/facebook/react/tree/main).
+Submit all changes directly to the [`main branch`](https://github.com/facebook/react/tree/main).
 We don't use separate branches for development or for upcoming releases.
 We do our best to keep `master` in good shape, with all tests passing.

 Code that lands in `master` must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
 We should be able to release a new minor version from the tip of `master` at any time.